 If you're filing electronically the due date is within two working days after the payday.
 Paper returns must be received within 10 working days from the payday.
+If filing by paper you can file twice a month even if you have more than 2 pay days in a month.

 As a new employer you can file paper returns for the first six months or until your PAYE and ESCT deductions are \$50,000 or more whichever is the later.
-During this time, you must file an Employment Information (IR348) every payday and send your payments to us once a month.
+During this time, you must file an Employment information - IR348 every payday and send your payments to us once a month.